ms-jpq/coq_nvim/docs/FUZZY.md

 #### `coq_settings.match.look_ahead`

-For word searching, how many characters to look ahead, incase of typos.
+For word searching, how many characters to look ahead, in case of typos.

 **default:**